 Risk of damage to the vehicle

-Black ISO symbols on a yellow warning background, white text/image on a black background.
-Decals of this type are used to indicate potential danger.
-Ignoring a warning of this type could result in serious injury or death.
 White ISO symbols and white text/image on a black or blue warning background and space for a message.
 If the information on decals of this type is ignored, damage to the vehicle could result.